coder/docs/guides/ssl-certificates/cloudDNS.md

 You must have:

-- A Kubernetes cluster with internet connectivity
+- A Kubernetes cluster [of a supported version](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew) with internet connectivity
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - A [Cloud DNS](https://cloud.google.com/dns) account
 - A